los-angeles-max-group/meetups/meetup_2023-02/readme.md

 Use jit.bfg to make crazy morphing 3D shapes

 ## Collaboration Guidelines
-- Bring your laptop running Max, Max for Live!
+- Bring your laptop running Max, Max for Live.
 The Max free trial works great.
-If you don't have one, sent a note to maxmsp.la@gmail.com and we'll try to find one for you.
+If you don't have a laptop, sent a note to maxmsp.la@gmail.com and we'll try to find one for you.
 - Prepare to patch together with other members of the community, including some folks you may not already know.
 - Be aware that anybody - regardless of their Max experience level, communication style, background, or any other trait - can contribute to this group exercise.
 - Share your own ideas and insights in a constructive and respectful manner.